- Schedule an appointment for your visit, or walk-in at a driver license office;

 - Photo will be taken;

-- Bring your current Utah driver license and two proofs of Utah residence if your address has changed;
+- Bring your current Utah driver license and two documents of Utah residence if your address has changed;

 - Pass an eye test;

-- Pass a 25-question written motorcycle test; and
+- Pass a 25-question written knowledge motorcycle test; and

 For the first two months of the permit you will be restricted to riding a motorcycle with: